 While PSG are the biggest show in town, it isn’t the only show.
 Paris FC play in the lower leagues of French football.
 Many football fans see them as the original club from Paris.
 They play at the Stade Sebastien Charlety, which was built in 1938 and has a capacity of 20,000.

-What will the PSG away section be like for Arsenal fans?
+What is the PSG away section like for fans?

-PSG away section view at the Parc des Prince stadium
+PSG away section view at the Parc des Princes stadium

-How Arsenal fans can get to the Parc des Princes
+How away fans can get to the Parc des Princes

 If you happen to take line 10, the station to get off would be Porte d’Auteuil or the South Bank of Paris – 10 minutes away from the ground on a walk.